 Today we’ll walk through the Valle d’Otro and its quaint Walser stone buildings.
 Following switchbacks through the shade of larch pines and past the hamlets of Scarpia and Pianmisura as we climb through the high alpine meadows leading to Passo Foric and the Col d’Olen.
 Here we’ll enjoy sweeping views of the valleys below before beginning our descent towards Lago Gabiet and a welcome gondola ride into Stafal where we’ll sleep in a comfortable and friendly hotel for the night.

-Rifugio Ferraro – Nestled just on the slopes just above the villages of Resy and St. Jacques is tonight’s mountain inn.
+Rifugio Guide Frachey – Nestled just on the slopes just above treeline and the villages of Resy and St. Jacques is tonight’s mountain inn.

-We’ll take a scenic and enjoyable route from Stafal through a small, local ski area up past a series of small lakes and hanging meadows towards the Passo del Rothorn.
+We’ll take a scenic and enjoyable route from Stafal up past a series of small lakes and hanging meadows towards the Passo del Rothorn.
 Once here we’ll enjoy our lunch before following the trail through a maze of boulders above an open and grassy trail below.
 Once we’re back on trail we’ll contour around a series of small slopes towards our destination for the evening with a fantastic view of our hike for tomorrow as a backdrop.

-Cervinia – Leaving Rifugio Ferraro, we’ll stroll through past bubbling streams and rocky overlooks towards the Ventina Valley.
+Cervinia – Leaving our simple rifugio, we’ll stroll through past bubbling streams and rocky overlooks towards the picturesque Ventina Valley.

 Following a wide and softly trodden path through this lush and grassy valley, we’ll gradually gain altitude until we’re rewarded with views of the Grand Lake.
-This hanging glacially fed lake has a deep emerald color from the water draining off of the high peaks of the Monte Roisetta and Grand Tournalin above.
-After following a set of steep switchbacks above the lake we’ll reach the Col Sud des Cimes Bianches and get our first view of the Matterhorn perched above the town of Cervinia.
-Taking a rocky trail down towards the Lago Cime Bianche we’ll hop on the gondola and be whisked down to our hotel for this evening.
+This hanging glacially fed lake has a deep emerald color from the water draining off of the high peaks of the Monte Rosetta and Grand Tournalin above.
+After following a set of steep switchbacks above the lake we’ll reach the Nord des Cimes Bianches pass where we are rewarded with a stunning view of the Matterhorn perched above the town of Cervinia.
+Taking a rocky trail down towards the Lago Cime Bianche we’ll hop on the gondola and down to our hotel for this evening.

 depart – After breakfast at our hotel, we’ll say our good-byes and leave for our post-trip destinations.